fifty-git/api-test/README.md

 1. Clone the main branch and create a working branch from it with your name included in the branch name.
    - E.g.: `myName/2023-06-20`
    - Pay close attention to your commit messages.
-2. Push your branch at the designated time in the email you received, no earlier!
+2. Push your branch by the designated time in the email you received.
+   - You may only push your work **_ONE TIME_**
+   - No other commits may be pushed to the PR.
 3. Create a Pull Request.
    - Pay close attention to your PR description.